<%@ Language=JavaScript %> SchraderhausK9.com - +1.253.843.1123 PST - German Shepherd Working Dogs

 Local Supplement Suppliers

-(You can rotate every few days with cottage cheese also).
+Remember this is a source of calcium, so only a limited use of Yogurt.
 Yogurt is excellent for aiding digestion.
 Yogurt contains Acidophilus which contributes greatly to the health and flora of their digestive system, helping to keep it in good balance and in excellent working condition.
+You can also use a good quality probiotic to keep the digestive system in good health, and we recomend a product called Sustenix, available at Walmart or Walgreens in the digestion section.

 1/4 C. raw meat diet

-The raw meat blend used here at Schraderhaus K9 consists of beef heart, beef liver, beef kidney, and beef meat trimmings, ground into a hamburger like consistency for ease of feeding and also to aid in digestion process for your puppy
+The raw meat blend used here at Schraderhaus K9 consists of addition and rotation of beef /chicken heart, beef/chicken liver, and beef meat trimmings, and/or raw ground chicken or turkey.
+For pups, using the ground meats is for ease of feeding and also to aid in digestion process for your puppy.

 Raw Vegetables, processed in a food processor

-carrots, kale, spinach, lettuce, broccoli or other dark green veggies that would be eaten by people.
-You can mix the veggies up in large quantities.
-Then separate into smaller portions of about a week's worth of veggies, putting them into small freezer bags and freeze.
-You can then just thaw out enough for several days, adding them into each meal as you need the items.
+Carrots, kale, cabbage, spinach, lettuce, carrots, green beans, broccoli and other dark green veggies are excellent vegetables to use.
+You can puree the veggies up in large quantities, then separate into smaller portions of about a week's worth of veggies, putting them into small freezer bags to be available as you need them.
+You can later thaw out, enough for several days, adding them into each meal as you need the items.

-**A high quality kibble is of paramount importance to your growing puppy.
-Cheap quality, nutritionally inadequate kibble is never a good deal in the long or short term of a puppy feeding program, and we adamantly stress the importance in this area of your feeding program.
-Read and compare labels to make certain your growing puppy is being given the best available kibble.
-Add enough dry kibble per meal to satisfy their hunger and to keep their body condition correct for their age.
-This will vary, but we caution you not to overfeed your puppy, allowing them to become fat; keeping the pup slightly on the leaner side is better for them than to allow them to become too heavy.
+**A quality kibble is of paramount importance to your growing puppy.
+Feeding a chemically preserved, corn/ wheat/ soy filled kibble or nutritionally inadequate kibble is never a good deal in the long or short term of a puppy feeding program, and we adamantly stress the importance in this area of your feeding program.
+Since the commercially prepared kibble was introduced to dogs, we have noticed a jump in the incidence of cancers and allergies, in dogs as a whole, across the US.
+We believe this to be the result of chemical preservatives, hormones (given to the food source used to make them grow quickly), and grains being added to commercially produced dog food in order to reduce the cost for the manufactures.
+Purchase a grain free, naturally preserved kibble for your dogs.
+Read and compare labels to make certain your growing puppy is not being pacified with corn, soy, wheat, or chemicals, to give the kibbles a long shelf life.
+That being said...excess nutrition in the form of kibbles which are higher in protein is not beneficial to large breed dogs during the early growing stages when they are in their most active growth periods.
+In fact, it can be detrimental, causing excessive, fast growth spurts, which can result in porous bone growth and future problems with OCD and HD.
+From 5 months to the age the dogs are fully formed and grown, which for the GSD is approx. 18 to 24 months of age (depending on your particular line of GSD) we keep the growing dogs kibble at a protein content of approx. 24-26 % protein.
+Provide enough dry kibble per meal to satisfy their hunger and to keep their body condition correct for their age.
+We add our own raw meats, veggies, eggs / dairy and fruits to the diet, rotating with the same variety that we would want in our own meals.
+This will vary, but we caution you not to overfeed your puppy, or allow them to become fat; studies have shown that keeping the pup slightly on the leaner side is better for them than to allow them to become too heavy.
 (A good indication of proper body condition is to just be able to feel the last rib of their ribcage when you run your hand over their sides.)

-** Puppy formula for puppies through their 4th month, & **Adult Lamb Meal and Rice from 5 months of age into adulthood.. ...mixing the lamb and rice into the puppy food gradually over a period of time until they have been completely switched over to the adult food at approximately 5 months of age.
-Due to the large and fast habit of growth for the GSD, we recommend your pup be on a kibble with protein content of 24-26% into adulthood.
-Studies have shown that animals that are susceptible to these diseases should be fed a diet that is lower in protein and fat, or that they be fed in a limited and controlled manner so as to allow steady even growth during the first 18 months of life.
-It is crucial to watch their intake for the first year.
-Excessive protein and fat can greatly increase adolescent, large breed dogs to a predisposition of developing OCD, , HD and arthritis, based on the speed at which they grow.
+** We recommend a **large Breed Adult kibble from 3 months of age into adulthood....
+Due to the large size and fast habit of growth for the GSD, we recommend your pup be on a kibble with protein content of 23-26% MAX into adulthood.
+View our List of approved Kibbles Studies have shown that animals that are susceptible to large breed bone and joint diseases should be fed a diet that is lower in protein and the fat and carbs/calories that go along with the higher protein kibbles, and that they be fed in a limited and controlled manner so as to allow steady even growth during the first 18 months of life.
+It is crucial to watch their intake for the first year or more..
+Excessive protein, carbs, calories and fat can greatly increase the chances for an adolescent, large breed dog to a predisposition of developing OCD HOD, HD and arthritis, if they are fed in such a manner as to foster an accellerated rate of growth and development of the skeletal structure.

 Add the following supplements / foods 1 X Daily to one of their meals

-**Add A small quantity of hot water ( in order to moisten the meal to a palatable consistency)
+** Add A small quantity of warm water to the kibble ( in order to moisten the meal to a palatable consistency)

 **500 mg Vitamin C to start...(see below)